Nolan Jones Player Props: Rockies vs. Nationals

 Nolan Jones At The Plate

-- Jones is hitting .282 with eight doubles, nine home runs and 17 walks.
+- Jones has eight doubles, nine home runs and 17 walks while hitting .275.

-- In 14 games this year (31.8%), Jones has picked up an RBI, and in seven of those games (15.9%) he had two or more.
+- Jones has driven in a run in 14 games this season (31.1%), including seven games with more than one RBI (15.6%).
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.